What’s the first thing you do when writing a personal statement?

 - Running your own business

-- Accomplishments in sport or other interests
+- Accomplishments in sports or other interests

 - Special events and sponsorship opportunities